tamld/IaC/Notes.md

 # Things to do when install fresh proxmox server
-## Run ==proxmox scripts helper== that can obtain usefull settings
+## 1. Run *proxmox scripts helper* that can obtain usefull settings
 https://tteck.github.io/Proxmox/

-## Install ==Webmin System Administration== for a webgui administrative purposes
+## 2. Install *Webmin System Administration* for a webgui administrative purposes
 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/misc/webmin.sh)"

-## Install ==ISC DHCPd Server== (Webmin System Administration Module Installation) for Host only Setting
+## 3. Install *ISC DHCPd Server* (Webmin System Administration Module Installation) for Host only Setting
 Notes:
-	* Subnet network should be config with 192.168.153.0/255.255.255.0
+	+ Subnet network should be config with 192.168.153.0/255.255.255.0
-	* Range network with in the subnet values
+	+ Range network with in the subnet values
-	* Configure Interfaces that the ISC DHCPd services will listen on (vmbr1)
+	+ Configure Interfaces that the ISC DHCPd services will listen on (vmbr1)

-## Add vmbr1 with the following settings bellow to grant IP for Host Only Scope Network
+## 4. Add vmbr1 with the following settings bellow to grant IP for Host Only Scope Network
 for further information, take a look at: https://pve.proxmox.com/wiki/Network_Configuration

-vi /etc/network/interfaces.new
+**vi /etc/network/interfaces.new**
 ```ruby
 auto lo
 iface lo inet loopback